antoniogamiz/perl6-gsoc-application/README.md

 - June 30 - July 14 (1 weeks): `Pod::Cached` test suite plus its integration in the main repo.
 - July 14 - August 4 (3 weeks): `Pod::To::HTML` fixing plus GitHub rendering pod files (hopefully).
 - August 4 - August 19 (2 weeks): accommodate delays, complete documentation, revise tests and clean up.

+**Note:** you will be able to follow, at all times, the current progress of the project in this repository because I'll be writing and mantaining a journal with my work.
+It will be updated each two or three days.

 ### Implementation